 Couples who marry and want to legally cut ties generally have two options: annulment or divorce.
-What is an annulment and how is it different than divorce?
+What is an annulment, how does an annulment work and how is it different than divorce?

 When you hear annulments mentioned in films or on TV the subject is often raised as an easy solution to a marriage gone wrong.
 But in reality, how easy is it to annul a marriage and what are the pros and cons of annulment vs. divorce?
-We answer common questions about annulments here.
+We answer common questions about annulments and explain the difference between divorce and annulment here.

 What is an annulment?

-Annulment definition or annulment meaning: A marriage annulment is a legal finding that declares a marriage invalid based on certain grounds that vary from state to state.
+A marriage annulment is a legal finding that declares a marriage invalid based on certain grounds that vary from state to state.
+How do annulments work?
 By granting an annulment, a judge rules that what was once a legal marriage never existed.

 Some couples may also seek to have an annulment granted through a religious body, like the Catholic Church.
+What does annulled marriage mean in the Catholic Church?
 The United States Council of Catholic Bishops describes a Catholic annulment as “a declaration by a Church tribunal (a Catholic Church court) that a marriage thought to be valid according to Church law actually fell short of at least one of the essential elements required for a binding union.”

 Since state laws and religious laws differ, a declaration of annulment by a state court doesn’t necessarily guarantee the Church will also grant a Catholic annulment—or vice versa.
 If you only want a legal annulment, call a divorce attorney.
 If you want a Catholic annulment, contact your priest as well.